dimos1234/CUDA-2D-Convolution/Readme.md

-# Baremetal-ResNet: Hardware-Accelerated 2D CUDA Convolution
+# Hardware-Accelerated 2D CUDA Convolution

 A high-performance 2D image convolution acceleration engine engineered from scratch in native CUDA C++.
 This project demonstrates a complete step-by-step low-level optimization progression, transitioning a foundational deep learning operation into a production-grade GPU kernel that outperforms framework-level baselines at scale.